Rahmanism/NetChanger/README.md

 [ ] Load current system setting as a new profile names AutoProfile.
 [ ] Add a command for gateway in DHCP mode if there was a gateway ip in profile.
+[ ] Update the previous installation when using setup.